C0reL0ader/EaST/README.md

-Exploits and Simple Tools Framework.
+Exploits and Security Tools Framework.
 See more at http://eastfw.com/